open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/mongodb.md

       rego_transform: data.e2e.transform
 ```

-With a config like this, Enterprise OPA will retrieve the documents in the employees collection in the permissions database every 10s.
+With a config like this, EOPA will retrieve the documents in the employees collection in the permissions database every 10s.
 The result will contain only documents containing `{organization: HR}` and the documents will be available to all policy evaluations under `data.employees.hr.{_id}`.